-Following calls to help those in rented accommodation to weather the financial impact of the coronavirus outbreak, the government recently announced new legislation to protect tenants from facing eviction from their property for the next three months.
+Following calls to help those in rented accommodation to weather the financial impact of the coronavirus outbreak, the government announced new legislation to protect tenants from facing eviction from their property.
 Originally covering only residential leases, this moratorium was subsequently extended to tenants of commercial properties just days before quarterly rent payments were due to landlords.

-This piece of emergency legislation will prevent landlords from forfeiting commercial leases even if their tenants fail to make their monthly rental payments on time.
-While it was originally thought to cover non-payment as a direct result of coronavirus only, it is now believed that tenants do not have to prove this to be a mitigating factor and this ruling will instead apply across the board.
+This piece of emergency legislation forms part of the Coronavirus Act and prevents landlords from forfeiting commercial leases even if their tenants fail to make their monthly rental payments on time.
+While it was originally thought to cover non-payment as a direct result of coronavirus only, the reality is that tenants do not have to prove the pandemic to be a mitigating factor and this ruling instead applies across the board.

-In simple terms this ruling could see businesses up and down the country able to withhold their rent for the next three months without landlords being able to commence legal action against the tenant or forfeiting the lease.
+In simple terms this ruling allows businesses up and down the country to withhold their rent without landlords being able to commence legal action against the tenant or forfeiting the lease.
 Prior to this ruling, landlords would typically be able to forfeit the lease after 14 or 21 days following non-payment of rent.